Castles Through Time

 14th and 15th century

 During the later middle ages castles became showier and more comfortable.
+Medieval households were getting larger, and the people in charge wanted more privacy so started building larger ranges within the castle with more rooms.
 The buildings of new 'quadrangular castles' like Bodiam Castle and Farleigh Hungerford Castle were set around a central courtyard, with a tower at each corner, so their inner faces could risk large light-giving windows.
 The Percy family's lavish Great Tower at Warkworth Castle, safe within strong outer walls, also has big windows, as well as proclaiming family pride with a massive carved heraldic lion on its 'show front'.
 Older strongholds like Middleham Castle and Kenilworth Castle were likewise updated with ranges of luxurious living quarters.
 Cannon, in use from the late 14th century, were at first unwieldy and hard to transport.
 So they were more useful for defending than attacking castles: Berry Pomeroy Castle and Kirby Muxloe Castle are equipped with 'gunports' through which small fixed cannon could be fired.
 At the very end of the middle ages, Dartmouth Castle was the first English fortress purpose-built for heavy 'ship-sinking' guns.

 Under the strong centralised rule of the Tudors, baronial castle-building ceased.
 But Henry VIII adopted the new artillery technology for a chain of revolutionary coastal 'gun forts' - the first co-ordinated system of national defence since Roman times.
 Built to resist threatened invasion by Catholic Spain and France, their squat, rounded form was intended to minimise the effect of incoming shot, while providing all-round fire-power from as many as 140 heavy guns, as well as smaller hand-guns for close-quarter defence.